 This module will build upon the students’ knowledge of biomechanics by introducing additional concepts, methods and techniques used in biomechanics.
+The module will consider the interdisciplinary nature of sport biomechanics and injury prevention, for example the physiology of fatigue applying it to biomechanical measures.

 The aim of this Module is to provide the student with the theoretical knowledge and practical competence to conduct detailed analysis of clinical and performance measures in a sport and exercise context.